-- No support for this feature is given for the current version and for subsequent versions (that is, we do not explain how to use it and we do not fix any bugs in this feature). - If you have not used this feature before, DO NOT start using it with this release. - If you are already using this feature then you should remove it if at all possible. - The feature may not be present in future versions of the product.
+- No support for this feature is given for the current version and for subsequent versions.
+There are no instructions on how to use this feature, and no bugs in this feature are fixed. - If you have not used this feature before, DO NOT start using it with this release. - If you are already using this feature then you should remove it if at all possible. - The feature may not be present in future versions of the product.